WatskeBart/SuperMoan/README.md

-﻿# Supermoan
+﻿# SuperMoan

-A Linux program that plays sound based on mouse movement intensity.
-The program monitors mouse movement events and plays corresponding sound files based on the movement's intensity level.
+A Linux program that plays sound based on intensity of the selected input device.
+The program monitors input events and plays corresponding sound files based on the movement's intensity level.

 Original program called nubmoan from [wttdotm](https://github.com/wttdotm/nubmoan)\
 Linux variant from [shasherazi](https://github.com/shasherazi/nubmoan)